pixeltable/pixeltable/README.md

 * Interact with video data at the frame level without having to think about frame extraction, intermediate file storage, or storage space explosion.
-* Augment your data incrementally and interactively with built-in and user-defined functions such as image transformations, model inference, visualizations, etc., without having to think about data pipelines, incremental updates, capturing function output, etc.
+* Augment your data incrementally and interactively with built-in functions and UDFs, such as image transformations, model inference, and visualizations, without having to think about data pipelines, incremental updates, or capturing function output.
 * Interact with all the data relevant to your AI application (video, images, documents, audio, structured data, JSON) through a simple dataframe-style API directly in Python.
 This includes:
     * similarity search on embeddings, supported by high-dimensional vector indexing